clvarley/cache/README.md

 ```

 The above will write cache files with [POSIX safe](docs/Key/PosixGenerator.md)
-filenames and encode the cache as JSON.
+filenames and encode the values as JSON.

 Any classes implementing the appropriate [key generator](docs/KeyGeneratorInterface.md)
 and [serializer](docs/SerializerInterface.md) interfaces can be passed, allowing